 When we talk about an actor’s personal brand, we refer to their instincts as an actor and their choices interpreting, reacting, or responding from a unique position in the world.
 Acting is less about intellectualizing and more about feeling.
 Meiser felt that an actor suffered from two fundamental problems.
 The first was that they did not listen and the second was that they were too self-conscious.
 How can you avoid this?
 Try these three tactics inspired by Meisner to help shift the awareness off of yourself and on to the other person or activity in the scene.

 Meisner’s repetition exercise is a listening tactic that attempts to take the anticipation out of the scene and seed the actor in the moment.
-As this requires another actor, here is an exercise you can do on your own to strengthen observation skills and the willingness to be affected by outside stimulus.
+As this requires another actor, here is an exercise you can do on your own to strengthen observation skills and the willingness to be affected by outside stimuli.

 Exercise: Learn a short monologue, one that is simple to remember and easy to repeat.
 Recite it at different times of the day when you feel happy, when you feel sad, when you’re hungry and frustrated, or even as someone is recounting a boring story.
 The point is to start becoming aware of environmental influences that inspire instinctive changes in your behavior.